In chapter 21 of Genesis we focused on the origin of two great cultures and how their beginnings provided a key to understanding future generations.

 Abraham is now being tested in order to show the quality of his faith developed during a lifelong relationship with God: To show the quality to himself (confirmation); to the nations around him (witness); and to future generations (type).

-It is significant that the first time the word love is used it refers not to a man/woman love; friend love; God/man love, but the love that a father has for his son.
+It is significant that the first time the word love is used it refers not to the love between a man and woman, friend love, the love of God, but the love that a father has for his son.
 It is interesting to note that the first time the word love is mentioned in the New Testament, it is in regards to the love that God has for His Son (Matthew 3:17; Mark 1:11; Luke 3:22).
 The first time it is mentioned in the fourth gospel it refers to the love that God has for us as our Father and we as His children.
-This primary mention and teaching on love in the Bible demonstrates the essence of love: God's love existing in the Godhead; God's love extended to man.
-Man's love for God is first and his love for man comes only after this.
+This primary mention and teaching on love in the Bible demonstrates the essence of love, God's love existing in the Godhead, and God's love extended to man.
+Man's love for God is first and his love for other humans comes only after this.

 3So Abraham rose early in the morning and saddled his donkey, and took two of his young men with him and Isaac his son; and he split wood for the burnt offering, and arose and went to the place of which God had told him.
 4On the third day Abraham raised his eyes and saw the place from a distance.
 5Abraham said to his young men, "Stay here with the donkey, and I and the lad will go over there; and we will worship and return to you."
 6Abraham took the wood of the burnt offering and laid it on Isaac his son, and he took in his hand the fire and the knife.
 So the two of them walked on together.
 7Isaac spoke to Abraham his father and said, "My father!"
 And he said, "Here I am, my son."
 And he said, "Behold, the fire and the wood, but where is the lamb for the burnt offering?"
 8Abraham said, "God will provide for Himself the lamb for the burnt offering, my son."
 So the two of them walked on together.

 We see Abraham, Isaac and two servants leaving to go to Mount Moriah.
-Again, we see a passage that contains a wealth of "type" imagery of Christ and His sacrifice.
+Again, we see a passage that contains a wealth of "type" imagery for Christ and His sacrifice.

 Abraham is promised that through his seed the savior will come, and in this scene God makes him act out, as it were, the very thing that the promise offered: salvation through the death burial and resurrection of Jesus.